1. Introductory Notes To Probability Questions, Problems, Paradoxes

-It no longer comes as a surprise to me getting emails on various probability questions, and problems, and paradoxes.
-Ever since I published the best introduction to theory of probability, I made myself available as the Doctor in Occult Science of Randomness.
+Axiomatic one, it no longer comes as a surprise to me receiving emails on various probability questions, and problems, and paradoxes.
+Ever since I published the best introduction to theory of probability, I made myself available to the public as the Doctor in Occult Science of Randomness.
 In addition to emails, people try also to get me to participate in debates in newsgroups and other public forums.
-I know it because I see questions repeated in the newsgroups or forums I visit; I also receive direct questions on those repeated problems.
+I know it because I see questions repeated in the newsgroups or forums I visit.
+I also receive direct questions by email on those repeated problems or paradoxes.

 I believe that my site offers answers to every possible probability question or problem.
 The probability page offers the best theoretical template in solving just about every kind of probability question.
-Furthermore, my web site also offers the best software to deal with the problem.
-My software — which can only be freeware, by the decision of my Fear_Survival System — will do probability, statistics, and combinatorics calculations.
+Furthermore, my website also offers the best software to deal with the problem.
+My software will do probability, statistics, and combinatorics calculations.
 Calculate and also generate all possible cases of a problem — and then count the favorable cases.
 That's what probability is all about: Rapport the favorable cases to total cases.

-This article is about a famous paradox, which is constantly risen in public forums as 'probability question'.
-I am referring to the Monty Paradox, or the Monty Hall problem.
-I also offer a few more details on Ion saliu paradox (problem) of N cases (drawings); it responds to several questions in newsgroups.
+This article is about a famous paradox, which is constantly raised in public forums as probability question or 3-door problem.
+I am referring to the Monty Paradox, or the Monty Hall Problem or Monte Hall Paradox.
+So many names for a very simple probability problem!
+We'll make it here really complex.
+We'll generalize from 3 doors to N doors or prizes!
+I also offer a few more details on Ion Saliu Paradox (Problem) of N Trials; it responds to several questions in newsgroups.

 The host, Monty Hall (a.k.a.
 Monte Hall), offers the player the opportunity to win what is behind one of three doors.
-Typically there was a really nice prize (i.e. a car; I really need one!) behind one of the doors and a not-so-nice prize (i.e. a goat; don't like goat or mutton) behind the other two.
+Typically there was a really nice prize (i.e. a car) behind one of the doors and a not-so-nice prize (i.e. a goat) behind the other two doors.
 After selecting a door, Monty would then proceed to open one of the doors you didn't select.
 It is important to note here that Monty would NOT open the door that concealed the car.
-Thus, the host always ELIMINATES one of the losing cases.
-At this point, he would then ask you if you wanted to switch to the other door before revealing what you had won.
+Thus, the host always eliminates one of the losing cases.
+At this point, Monty would then ask you if you wanted to switch to the other door before revealing what you had won.

 "Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the other doors, opens another door, say No. 3, which has a goat.
 He then says to you, 'Do you want to pick door No. 2?'
 Is it to your advantage to take the switch?"